ThessalonikiNet-MeetUp/Presentations/MeetUp 21-09-2017 .NET CONF Local event/App Service/Readme.md

-# Demos and presentation about Azure AppService, dotnet meetup, 21.9.2017 #
+# Demos and presentation about Azure AppService, Thessaloniki .NET Meetup, 21.9.2017 #

-I had an opportunity to talk at dotnet Greece meetup via Skype about Azure AppService.
+I had an opportunity to talk at Thessaloniki .NET Meetup via Skype about Azure AppService.
 As part of presentation we went deep into AppService as such, focusing on:

 1. [Azure WebApp](https://azure.microsoft.com/en-us/services/app-service/web/) - we discussed and look into specifics for hosting web application on Microsoft Paas solution on Windows platforms:
 	1. creation via portal, exploring settings, deployment options, kudu and [kuduexec.net](https://github.com/projectkudu/KuduExec.NET), AutoHeal, logistics and process explorer and going into bare REST with resource explorer